ckeditor/ckeditor5/docs/getting-started/setup/working-with-typescript.md

 Using TypeScript comes with some advantages:

-* It helps produce clean and maintainable code
+* It helps produce clean and maintainable code.
-* It introduces code autocompletion and type suggestions for CKEditor&nbsp;5 APIs
+* It introduces code autocompletion and type suggestions for CKEditor&nbsp;5 APIs.
-* If you are developing custom plugins and using CKEditor&nbsp;5 Framework intensively, the TypeScript compiler will help you catch common type errors and increase the code quality
+* If you are developing custom plugins and using CKEditor&nbsp;5 Framework intensively, the TypeScript compiler will help you catch common type errors and increase the code quality.

 ## CKEditor&nbsp;5 TypeScript setup